pretoriusdre/share-dinkum/README.md

 Any time you enter an **[CostBaseAdjustment]**, i.e. AMIT cost base adjustment, the amount of the adjustment is automatically apportioned to all unsold **[Parcel]**, using a weighting of the quantity of shares * the proportion of the fiscal year held.
 The algorithm automatically creates the required **[CostBaseAdjustmentAllocation]** objects.

 If you encounter a **[ShareSplit]** event, you enter the before and after units held, and this will replace the old parcels with new ones with the adjusted cost base and quantity.
+Any associated **[CostBaseAdjustmentAllocation]** objects are transferred from the old parcels to the new parcels.

 If you save your **[Account]** object, you have the option to update your price history.
-This will incrementally historise the daily price for all of your shares, storing that into the [InstrumentPriceHistory] table.
+This will incrementally historise the daily price for all of your shares, storing that into the **[InstrumentPriceHistory]** table.

 ![Simplified Data Model](docs/images/data_model.png)